 You may require separate meters for measuring your import and export.
 There are two categories of meter:

 - Half Hourly (HH) - Non-Half Hourly (NHH)

-They are described in the box below.
+They are described in the information box on the next page.
 The type of meter will affect:

 - the meter charges you pay; and - what category of UoS charges apply.